Welcome to Budbrooke Primary School

 Please remember to ensure your child brings in their water bottle daily. (no squash please)

-In year 1, we will deliver daily phonics lessons and we will introduce the children to new sounds as well as new High Frequency Words.
-Can we please ask that you practise these with your child and encourage them to use them in their writing.
-The weekly homework will also be based around the phonics sound that we are looking at in class.
+In Year 1, we deliver daily phonics lessons, where children are introduced to new sounds and High Frequency Words to support both their reading and writing skills.
+To reinforce this learning at home, we kindly ask that you practise these sounds and words regularly with your child and encourage them to use them in their writing.

 level 3.jpg